particle-iot/app-notes/AN001-Basic-SoM-Design/README.md

 There is another design in the [SoM first board tutorial](https://docs.particle.io/tutorials/hardware-projects/som-first-board/) that includes additional information that will be useful for building your first board.

+The files for this application note can be found in the [Github repository](https://github.com/particle-iot/app-notes/tree/master/AN001-Basic-SoM-Design) for this project.

 ## Board

 ![Board Features](images/features.png)